 3. Being a woman doesn’t make me weak.

-Here in Australia, we’ve had a female prime minister, and it may not be too long till America has its first too.
+Here in Australia, we’ve had a female prime minister, and it may not be too long till America has it’s first too.
 (Good luck, folks!)
 Throughout human history, we’ve been told that we were inferior, and we believed it.
 It’s maybe going to be a few generations before we fully internalize that actually, you don’t need a penis to run a country.
+(Sorry about that loss!
+You went from a possible female president to Trump…that’s hell!)

 4. Newsflash: I’m actually not a princess, and I don’t want to be.